Sheldon Creed: Lucas Oil Off Road Racing Series

 Creed ran his first full Pro Lite season in 2013 with support from former LOORRS race director Tony Vanilo.
 Despite being second in the standings entering the final stop at Lake Elsinore Motorsports Park, he started at the back after crashing in qualifying.
 During the race, he was hit from behind after stopping his truck for a red flag, forcing his team to make repairs; after rejoining the race, he finished sixth.
 Creed ended the season with a third-place points finish, 29 points behind champion Brian Deegan, with wins at Lake Elsinore, Miller Motorsports Park, and Wild West Motorsports Park.
 He also joined the Traxxas TORC Series in September at Primm Off Road Raceway, where he finished first and fifth in the two Pro Light races.

 The 2014 Pro Lite season began with six consecutive podium finishes, including a win at Wild Horse Pass Motorsports Park after holding off Justin Smith, while the second victory came at Miller in June.
 Despite the strong start, Creed did not win again for the rest of the year as he "had some rough races in the middle (of the season)", while main championship rival Deegan won twice.
 Entering the final weekend at Lake Elsinore, Creed held a fourteen point advantage over Deegan.
 Although Creed finished behind Deegan in the Friday event to narrow the margin to six points, a podium finish in the Saturday event enabled him to win the championship by four points.
-At the ago of sixteen, he was the youngest Pro Lite champion.
+At the age of sixteen, he was the youngest Pro Lite champion.